aws-samples/serverless-patterns/ecs-windows-cdk-dotnet/README.md

     ```
     dotnet build
     ```
-4. Return one level back to the path `route53-alb-fargate-cdk-dotnet`
+4. Change the working directory.
     ```
-    cd..
+    cd ecs-windows-cdk-dotnet/cdk
     ```
-5. Deploy the stack to your default AWS account and region.
+5. Bootstrap AWS Environment.
     ```
-    cdk deploy
+    cdk bootstrap
     ```
+6. Deploy the stack to your default AWS account and region.
+    ```
+    cdk deploy --all --require-approval never
+    ```

 ## Testing

-1. After deployment, the output displays the following values.
+1. After deployment, copy the URL for the following ALBStack output.
-   - Load Balancer URL: `Route53AlbFargateCdkDotnetStack.sampleapiserviceLoadBalancerDNS60B9DACF = Route-sampl-16MTWZYE6AGI4-1107455325.ap-south-1.elb.amazonaws.com`
-   - API Custom Domain URL: `Route53AlbFargateCdkDotnetStack.sampleapiserviceServiceURLC8317C98 = https://api.YOUR-DOMAIN.com`
+   - ALBStack.ApplicationLoadBalancer = `ALBSt-Appli-******R2TM3H-******171.us-east-1.elb.amazonaws.com`
-2. Copy the URL with custom domain and append `WeatherForecast`, the URL will look like this - https://api.YOUR-DOMAIN.com/WeatherForecast.
-3. Enter this URL into your browser, you should receive a JSON response with weather information.
+3. Enter this URL into your browser, you should view the IIS site.

 ## Cleanup

 Run the given command to delete the resources that were created.
 It might take some time for the CloudFormation stack to get deleted.
 ```
-cdk destroy
+cdk destroy --all --require-approval never
 ```
 ----
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.